The-Alters-PC-Download/The-alters-free-download/README.md

 ## ✅ Features Unlocked

 - 🔓 Full version of **The Alters**
-- 🧍‍♂️ Access all character "Alters" with unique abilities
+- 🧍‍♂️ Access all "Alters" with unique abilities
 - 🧪 Base building and survival mechanics
 - 🎭 Deep psychological narrative
 - 💻 Fully optimized for Windows PCs
-- 🚫 No DRM, no internet, no account needed
+- 🚫 No DRM, no internet, no account required

 ---